 - Make plan decisions based on actual claims data

-- Save money or add value to the healthcare dollars that are already being spent
+- Add value to the healthcare dollars that are already being spent

-Myth #4 – Companies Uncomfortable with or Operationally Unable to Pay Claims as They Come In Shouldn’t Incorporate Self Funded Health Plans
+Myth #4 – Self-Funded Health Plans Require Companies to Pay Claims as They Come In

-In addition, direct primary care physicians can take care of 90 to 95 percent of a patient’s health issues.
-Your company can save 20 to 35 percent on healthcare claims – which can add up to hundreds of thousands of dollars – simply by reducing employee use of emergency rooms, hospitals, specialists and other expensive services.
+Direct primary care physicians can take care of 90 to 95% of a patient’s health issues.
+Your company can save 20 to 35% on healthcare claims – which can add up to hundreds of thousands of dollars – simply by reducing employee use of emergency rooms, hospitals, specialists, and other expensive services.

 That’s because with DPC, your employees get 24-7 access to their primary care doctor via office visits, phone or video visits.